astericky/adonisthedemigod/_posts/2014-08-05-the-principles-of-object-oriented-javascript.md

 tags         : Web Development, Javascript
 ---

-While there are many many posts on Javascript and Object-Oriented Javascript all over the internet, I have never found a book that felt as concise and as through as this book is.
+While there are many many posts on Javascript and Object-Oriented Javascript all over the internet, I have never found a book that felt as concise and as thorough as this book is.
 I think many developers even experienced Java developers looking to get a better understanding of Javascript can really use this book to take their Javascript to the next level.

 I would probably say that this book really serves as somewhat of a foundation for what will come in the future as it relates to Javascript.